Why Are Dogs Protective of Babies?

 As we have stated above, certain breeds are more likely to be protective than others.
 Recent studies have shown that the process of breeding during dog domestication has lead dog brains to differ in terms of their neurological makeup.
 While this doesn't mean we can assume each dog of a given breed will behave in the same way, it does show that humans have had a dramatic impact on how dogs think.
 It may be possible to extrapolate that protection of babies is part of this process.

 Another reason we might be able to know why dogs are protective of babies is due to a different aspect of neurological programming.
 Studies have shown that human beings react to the ‘schema’ of babies and puppies.
-This means that ‘cuteness’ appears to appeal to our instincts.
+This means that cuteness appears to appeal to our instincts.
 It is one reason to attest for our love of puppies and kittens, despite the fact they are not of the human species.
 We naturally feel protective and affectionate towards them.
 While it is difficult to determine, it is possible dogs respond similarly to the schema of babies as they would to vulnerable puppies.

 Strengthening the bond between dogs and babies

-Part of this socialization will depend on the circumstances of when the baby comes into the family.
+Part of their socialization will depend on the circumstances of when the baby arrives into the family.
 The baby may have arrived first and the dog is introduced later.
 Many families will have a dog before they have a baby.
 In both circumstances, it can be difficult since dogs are animals of habit and routine.
 It is possible the arrival of a baby in the family will cause the dog to feel threatened or insecure, especially if they don't receive as much attention as they had previously.

 We also need to know that it is vital we don't scold the dog in front of the baby as it is possible the dog will make a negative association.
 In these cases, it may even encourage aggression towards the baby.